pyvista/pyvista/doc/user-guide/what-is-a-mesh.rst

 What is a Cell?
 ---------------

-A cell is the geometry between nodes that defines the connectivity or topology of a mesh.
-In the examples above, cells are defined by the lines (edges colored in black) connecting nodes (colored in red).
-For example, a cell in the beam example is a a voxel defined by region between eight nodes in that mesh:
+A cell is the geometry between points that defines the connectivity or topology of a mesh.
+In the examples above, cells are defined by the lines (edges colored in black) connecting points (colored in red).
+For example, a cell in the beam example is a a voxel defined by region between eight points in that mesh:

 .. pyvista-plot::
     :context: